 New Orleans Hard Rock hotel under construction collapses; at least 1 dead, multiple injured

-A Hard Rock Hotel and Casino building under construction in downtown New Orleans partially collapsed on Saturday, killing at least 1 person and injuring several.
+A Hard Rock Hotel and Casino building under construction in downtown New Orleans partially collapsed on Saturday, killing at least one person and injuring several.

 Gov. John Bel Edwards confirmed the fatality to reporters near the scene, saying there were several people unaccounted for.